EBay buys Hunch to boost recommendations

 Hunch analyzes data from social networks like Facebook and from questionnaires to make personal recommendations.
 EBay said Hunch will help it suggest relevant products for shoppers on its online marketplace.

-This is the latest in a string of acquisitions by eBay as it tries to revive its online marketplace, which has lost market share in recent years to Amazon.com Inc, the world's largest retailer.
+This is the latest in a string of acquisitions by eBay as it tries to revive its online marketplace, which has lost market share in recent years to Amazon.com Inc (AMZN.O), the world's largest retailer.

-Most retailers, like Amazon, have inventory that they can catalogue and use to recommend related products to customers.
+Most retailers, like Amazon, have inventory that they can catalog and use to recommend related products to customers.
 In contrast, eBay's Marketplaces business offers items from other sellers, and a lot of the products are used and unique.
-This creates a lot of unstructured data that is harder to analyse for search and recommendations.
+This creates a lot of unstructured data that is harder to analyze for search and recommendations.

 "Hunch was solving a similar problem with unstructured data," said Mark Carges, chief technology officer at eBay.
 "The type of technologies were similar enough that this makes sense."